Ghaznavid campaigns in India: Siege of Lohkot

+Capture of Kannauj, Mathura, Mahaban, Bari, Asi, Sirsawa

 In 1018, Mahmud led an expedition against the Gurjara-Pratihara dynasty.
 Sultan Mahmud marched from Ghazni to Kannauj with a formidable army.
 Along his journey, he reached Bulandshahr, where King Hardat of Bulandshahr fled, leaving a garrison to defend the fort.
 The Ghaznavid forces defeated this garrison, and peace was secured with a payment of 1,000,000 dirhams and 30 elephants.
 Continuing his advance, Mahmud reached Mahaban.
 The king of Mahaban, named Kulchand, retreated to a dense forest and prepared for a battle.
 However, the forces of Mahaban were defeated by the Ghaznavids and many of them perished, some drowning in the river Yamuna.
 In a tragic turn of events, Kulchand took the life of his wife and then his own.
 He subsequently launched an attack on Mathura.
 Although it was under the control of the Tomara dynasty, he did not encounter significant opposition.
 Mahmud plundered and devastated Mathura, leaving it in ruins.
 From Mathura, he advanced towards Kannauj.
 Upon his approach, Rajyapala, the Gurjar King, retreated to a location known as Bari.
 Kannauj fell easily to the Ghaznavids due to the lack of resistance.
 Eventually, Rajyapala surrendered to the Sultan.
 Mahmud then took control of Munjhawan, a Brahmin stronghold.
 The garrison put up a spirited defense against the invasion for 25 days but was ultimately defeated.
 Tragically, many of the defenders, along with their wives and children, chose to immolate themselves in the fire, while others leaped from the fort onto the battlefield, preferring death over dishonor.
 In the end, it was discovered that no one had survived within the fort.

-Mahmud then advanced towards Asi, but its ruler Chandrapal Bhur fled from his territory.
-By the Sultan's order, the fort was plundered and the inhabitants were put to death.
+Mahmud then advanced towards Asi which was surrounded by dense jungle.
+Its ruler Chandrapal Bhur fled from his territory and the Sultan captured five of his forts.
+By the Sultan's order, the fort was plundered and the garrison were either imprisoned or put to death.